tonyahowe/TrainingMaterials/README.md

 TrainingMaterials
 =================

-A set of example lessons and materials for conducting Omeka training sessions
+A set of example lessons and materials for conducting Omeka training sessions.